Climate change in Argentina

 Climate change is predicted to have significant effects on the living conditions in Argentina.
 The climate of Argentina is changing with regards to precipitation patterns and temperatures.
-The highest increases in the precipitation (from the period 1960–2010) have occurred in the eastern parts of the country.
-The increase in precipitation has led to more variability in precipitation from year to year in the northern parts of the country, with a higher risk of prolonged droughts, disfavoring agriculture in these regions.
+The highest increase in the precipitation (from the period 1960–2010) has occurred in the eastern parts of the country.
+The increase in precipitation has led to more variability in precipitation from year to year in the northern parts of the country, with a higher risk of prolonged droughts, limiting agriculture in these regions.

-Though temperatures have increased at a slower rate than the global average, nonetheless these impacts have occurred in many areas.
-Higher temperatures can reduce winter snowfall, causing river flow to decrease (less water available), which can reduce hydroelectric energy production; losses of up to 40% had been observed.
+Though temperatures have increased at a slower rate than the global average, nonetheless, these impacts have occurred in many areas.
+Higher temperatures can reduce winter snowfall, causing river flow to decrease (less water available), which can reduce hydroelectric energy production.
+Again, losses of up to 40% had been observed.
 If these trends continue, it is predicted that climate change will exacerbate existing natural disasters such as increasing the intensity and frequency of floods or create new ones.
+By 2050, Argentina is predicted to see a 65% increase in drought frequency while heatwaves will last 6247% longer.

+The country has received a very low rating from the Climate Change Performance Index, as of April 2025.

-Impacts on the natural environment
+Impacts on the environment

+Greenhouse gas emissions

+In 2023 Argentina emitted approximately 422 million tonnes of greenhouse gases, making it around the 22nd highest emitting country in the world.
+This is equivalent to around 9.3 tonnes emitted per person.